 Angie was born in the UK but moved to New Zealand as a young lass.
 She grew up a running enthusiast and when not running over the sand dunes or through the surf she was off visiting her grandparents' farms.
 After completing degrees in Physical Education and Marketing at Otago University in NZ, she was awarded a Commonwealth Scholarship to do her Ph.D. in Marketing in Canada.
 When she finished her Ph.D., she became a University Professor in Entrepreneurship and a consultant in the Federal Government of Canada until the allure of the private sector enticed her to start a successful marketing and market research consulting practice.
 She has published articles on marketing in international journals and books, and been invited to speak at various conferences.
 In 2007 she 'retired' from the corporate world to spend time with her border collies.

 Angie manages a small, 70 acre farm, Ffos Y Fran, in Wales, and trains and competes with her dogs.
-In just her 8th year of trialling, Angie has already been a 4-time Welsh team member having represented Wales at the 2011 World Sheepdog Trials in Cumbria, England with Meg.
+In her 10th year of trialling, Angie has already been a 6-time Welsh team member having represented Wales at the 2011 World Sheepdog Trials in Cumbria, England with Meg.
 In 2012 Meg and Angie were Reserve Welsh Champions and represented Wales at the 2012 International in Cardiff.
 They were reserves for the Welsh team for the 2013 International.
 In 2015 they once again qualified to represent Wales at the International in Scotland.
+In 2016 Angie qualified for the Welsh team with 2 year old Kinloch Pippi, a daughter of Meg and finished 18th overall at the International in Tywyn.
+In 2017, Kinloch Pippi won their day of the Welsh National and went on to win the final runoff to become the 2017 Welsh National Champions.
+Angie and Pippi will captain the Welsh team at the 2017 International in Northleach, England.